-- The pigment / ink used for your brows should be made specifically for Microblading.
-The tattoo inks made for traditional tattoos are much thinner.
+- Miami Beach Microblading says the pigment / ink used for your brows should be made specifically for Microblading.
+That's because the tattoo inks made for traditional tattoos are much thinner.
 They are made this way so that they can be delivered by tattoo gun needles which move at a very high speed.
-If this thinner type of ink is used for Microblading, the strokes will disappear much faster.
+If this thinner type of ink is used for microblading, the strokes will disappear much faster.

 - The FDA doesn't approve tattoo or permanent tattoo inks.
 Reason #394 to find a brow artist that you trust!

 An article on CosmeticTattoo.org says that microblading is the fastest growing segment of the cosmetic tattoo industry.
 In the article they express concern - and justifiably, I think - that traditional educational pathways are not being followed as the popularity of microblading continues to boom.
 New technicians can learn microblading in a 1 - 2 day demonstration.
 They are not required to have any educational prerequisites.
 And the people who conduct the training often don't have any formal qualifications themselves.
 The attendees don't get bloodborne pathogen training and the programs they attend are not accredited.

 All these things can make for a very bad microblading experience.
 Protect yourself by finding the very best brow artist.

 I hope this article helps!
 Thanks for reading!

 Amy Takken, RN

 Amy Takken is a registered nurse with 20+ years of experience helping people improve their health.
 Her in-depth skincare articles have been featured on Nazarian Plastic Surgery and The Palm Beach Center for Facial Plastic & Laser Surgery.
 She's also been quoted on Dermascope.com.